In This Article

-Too much light can cause bird's nest fern leaves to yellow.
+Too much light can cause a bird's nest fern leaves to yellow.
 If this happens, cut off the affected leaves at the base with a clean, sharp gardening blade, and move the plant to a shadier spot away from direct sun.

 If your leaves are pale green or brown, your plant may not be receiving enough water.
 Be sure your fern's soil stays evenly moist, and try adding more humidity to the room either with a humidifier or by misting daily until your plant returns to a healthy, green state.